LuceroSDJ/Web-Scraping/README.md

 # Web-Scraping

-# Please accept my apologies.
-This assignment is still incomplete and has not been deployed to HEROKU.
-## I had to create a new REPO, therefore, my most current code is NOT in this repository.
+## Please accept my apologies.
+I had to create a new REPO, therefore, my most current code is NOT in this repository.

-## This is the link to the second repo I am currently working on:
+## This is the link to the second repo I created:
 ## [https://github.com/LuceroSDJ/Mongoose-N-Cheerio-WebScraping](https://github.com/LuceroSDJ/Mongoose-N-Cheerio-WebScraping)

 ## GOAL